 Strong for memory, attention, especially if deficient |

-Essential for elderly, well-tolerated |
+Essential for the elderly, well-tolerated |

 Limited effect if already replete |